-Press and hold the seeking button or the seeking button while a compact disc is playing; the compact disc will play while rewinding or fast forwarding.
+Press and hold the I◀ side of the seeking button or the ►► side of the seeking button while a compact disc is playing; the compact disc will play while rewinding or fast forwarding.
 When the button is released, the compact disc will return to normal play speed.